-This circular provides schools with guidelines on school administration and education in relation to the implementation of the Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region (the National Security Law) with a view to maintaining a safe and orderly learning environment in schools and nurturing students to become good law-abiding citizens.
+This circular provides schools with updated guidelines on school administration and education in relation to the implementation of the Law of the People's Republic of China on Safeguarding National Security in the Hong Kong Special Administrative Region (the National Security Law) with a view to maintaining a safe and orderly learning environment in schools and nurturing students to become good law-abiding citizens.
+This circular supersedes Education Bureau (EDB) Circular No. 3/2021 issued on 4 February 2021.